Table of Contents (click to expand)

 Humans primarily live on land; our bodies have adapted to the atmospheric pressure near sea level, and our internal organs expand and contract in tune with it.

 Structural damage to an aircraft can cause sudden drops in pressure, forcing air out of the cabin until equilibrium is established.
 This is known as depressurization.
-At times, this damage—primarily cracks and holes—are large enough for a human to fit through.
+At times, this damage, primarily cracks and holes, can be large enough for a human to fit through.
 The rapid loss of cabin pressure can pick up loose objects, and sometimes even passengers, partially or completely pulling them out of an aircraft.

 Types Of Depressurization